 The most common way to accomplish this economic transfer is by the sale of the "excess servicing" to the investor, pursuant to which the servicer sells an economic participation interest in a portion of the servicing income to the investor.
-These arrangements can be secured by a security interest in the related

-MSRs and must be approved by Fannie or Freddie, in the case of GSE MSRs, and Ginnie, in the case of arrangements that are secured by the related MSRs.
-The agencies impose several requirements on the related terms as a condition of such approval, including limiting the size of the portion of the servicing fee income that can be sold.
-As result of such limitations, excess servicing sales are an imperfect proxy for the entire economics of the MSRs because the portion of the servicing fee that the servicer is required to retain is still often significantly greater than the cost of servicing.
-Since the agencies prohibit any further participation interests (or other interests in the MSRs) being sold to the investor, the remaining economics will need to be transferred pursuant to unsecured contractual arrangements between the servicer and the investor.
-These can include preferred shares or tracking stock in the servicer, credit-linked notes or other derivative-type instruments pursuant to which the investor, in exchange for an upfront payment to the servicer, is entitled to receive ongoing payments.
-The amounts of which are calculated based on the difference between the servicing fee income received by the servicer with respect to the MSRs, on one hand, and the cost of servicing and the excess servicing fee sold to the investor, on the other hand.
+These arrangements can be secured by a security interest in the related MSRs and must be approved by Fannie or Freddie, in the case of GSE MSRs, and Ginnie, in the case of arrangements that are secured by the related MSRs.
+The agencies impose several requirements and restrictions on the related terms as a condition of this approval, including limiting the size of the portion of the servicing fee income that can be sold.
+As result of these limitations, excess servicing sales are an imperfect proxy for the entire economics of the MSRs because the portion of the servicing fee that the servicer is required to retain is still often significantly greater than the cost of servicing.
+Since the agencies prohibit any further participation interests (or other interests in the MSRs) being sold to the investor, the remaining economics will need to be transferred pursuant to unsecured contractual arrangements, usually between the parent of the servicer and the investor.
+These can include preferred shares or tracking stock in the servicer or its parent, credit-linked notes or other derivative-type instruments pursuant to which the investor, in exchange for an upfront payment to the servicer or its parent, is entitled to receive ongoing payments approximating the economics of the remaining portion of the MSRs and generally calculated based on the difference between the servicing fee income received by the servicer with respect to the MSRs, on one hand, and the cost of servicing and the excess servicing fee sold to the investor, on the other hand.

-Use of Fund Structures
+4. Use of Fund Structures

 Given the complexity of investing in mortgage servicing rights, formation of a private investment vehicle is a good option to bring together servicers and investors.
 A typical structure involves setting up a Delaware limited partnership or limited liability company as a pooled investment vehicle or "fund" that is managed by an investment adviser (an "IA") or its subsidiary.
 The IA enters into an investment management agreement with the fund to provide advice with respect to the making of investments.
 A fund structure allows the IA to interface with counterparties related to the underlying investments on behalf of fund investors.
-It also offers the fund investors limited liability protection under Delaware law and comfort through the regulatory oversight of the IA by the Securities and Exchange Commission and fiduciary obligations of the IA arising under the US Investment Advisers Act of 1940, as amended (the "Advisers Act").
+It also offers the fund investors limited liability protection under Delaware law and comfort through the regulatory oversight of the IA by the

+Securities and Exchange Commission and fiduciary obligations of the IA arising under the US Investment Advisers Act of 1940, as amended (the "Advisers Act").